Simon F. Blunt: Wilkes Expedition

-Blunt joined the U.S. Navy and in 1838, he was assigned to the USS Porpoise, under the command of Captain C. Ringgold and passed midshipman on June 23. before the ship joined the Wilkes Expedition in early August.
-In March, 1839, at Orange Bay he transferred to the USS Vincennes.
-On January 16, 1840, the expedition sailed close enough to Antarctica to see the actual continent; Blunt Cove is named for him.
+Blunt joined the U.S. Navy, and in 1838, he was assigned to the USS Porpoise, under the command of Captain C. Ringgold.He passed the midshipman examination on June 23,before the ship joined the Wilkes Expedition in early August.
+In March 1839, while at Orange Bay, Blunt transferred to the USS Vincennes.
+On January 16, 1840, the expedition sailed close enough to Antarctica to see the actual continent; Blunt Cove is named after him.
 Blunt took sick in April, 1841 in Honolulu, possibly from participating in the trip to the summit of Mauna Loa Volcano.
 The Expedition reached Oregon on April 28, and explored the coast from there to San Francisco Bay.
 He was promoted to Lieutenant on July 28, 1842, a few weeks after the expedition had arrived back in New York.

 Intermediate years

 In 1844–45, Blunt was assigned to the USS Truxtun in activities off the coast of Liberia.

 On January 27, 1846, Blunt married Ellen Lloyd Key, daughter of Francis Scott Key, in Washington D.C.
-They had three children.
-John Y. Mason named his son for Blunt in 1848.
+The couple had three children.
+In 1848, John Y. Mason named his son after Blunt.